 After baby steps 1 – 6, you can finally have some fun, enjoy all the hard work and live like no one else.
 You can buy the things you want now.

 Of course, common sense dictates you shouldn’t start the debt cycle again by going into debt to have some fun.
 You should also give back to the world.

-The book also has a lot of testimonials from families who have gone through all the baby steps and made it out of debt.
+The Total Money Makeover also has a lot of testimonials from families who have gone through all the baby steps and made it out of debt.

 Instead, I reduced my monthly contribution to the minimum requirement.
 Step 5 became my travel fund since I don’t have kids.

 One thing I have an issue with is Dave’s insistence on getting rid of credit cards.

 While the logic is sound, I still feel uncomfortable not retaining at least one credit card.
 I use this card to my advantage for travel rewards and miles, and pay it off every month.

 The baby steps are simple and produce tangible results if you follow them in order/without a great deal of variation.

 It’s uncomfortable being gazelle intense but think about two to three years of discomfort then freedom forever or no discomfort and debt bondage for the rest of your life.
 Which would you prefer?